Further update: As of 1st June 2021, Malaysia is reinstating a full nationwide lockdown with only 17 essential sectors being allowed to operate.

 But what about the 27 per cent who are buying more than just groceries?
 These products have more to do with how people are adapting to their new lifestyles.

-The government eventually allowed17 these stores to be open on Mondays and Thursdays each week.
+The government eventually allowed24 these stores to be open on Mondays and Thursdays each week.
 With Malaysians still needing DIY items during and after the MCO, this could be a potential opportunity for eCommerce merchants to tap into in Malaysia.
+2021’s lockdown sees retail still being allowed to open, albeit with restrictions on the number of people in the store at any given time.

 The Socio-Economic Research Centre also posits that Malaysians are likely to continue saving until they feel more secure about their job security and income.
 Until they feel less anxious about the future, expenditure on big ticket items, such as renovations, housing or vehicles are also likely to be impacted.